 Eid al-Adha is observed between the 10th to the 13th days of the Islamic month of Dhu al-Hijjah.
 This is the Eid of the sacrifice as it commemorates Ibrahim’s sacrifice or qurbani of his own son, Ishmael to God.
-This year Eid al-Adha beings at the sundown of Thursday, July 30th, and ends at sundown on Friday, July 31st.
 To honor Eid al-Adha today, we will take a look at seven beautiful mosques from around the Islamic world, every worth a visit!

 Role of Mosques

 Mosques play an important role in Islamic society.
 They have served as a meeting place for the Islamic community for Friday prayers and sermons as well as for community activities such as political and social functions, places of shelter for the poor and needy, and places for religious instruction.
 During Eid al-Adha adherents gather at mosques to pray and to listen to sermons or khutba.